4 Food Swaps Kids will Love

 - Fast Food French Fries

 Even though people choose to believe that ordering French fries counts as their daily serving of vegetables, French fries from your favorite fast food chain is definitely not healthy.
 First, the oil used in frying the fries is usually reused so many times that it is already quite carcinogenic.
 Add to that the fact that the frozen french fries already probably contains hydrogenated oils to preserve the potatoes.
 Instead of ordering fast food french fries, why not try oven baking fresh potatoes at home instead?
 Cut a potato in to fat fries, brush with olive oil, sprinkle with some sea salt and then bake to a crisp.
+Make an effort to push homemade as food kids will eat and love.

 - Frozen Yogurt